Meanwhile, in Lumaville

 Creating this fictional alternate universe isn’t an act of fiction so much as reporting the history of another reality.
 This is the context in which I wrote my genre experiment Quantum Deadline (The Lumaville Labyrinth, Part One), its prelude The Late Projectionist.
-The tangential screenplays The 5-in-1, Super-Taster, and J00D expand the “Lumaverse” both laterally and cinematically.
+The tangential screenplays The 5-in-1, Super-Taster, and J00D expand the “Lumaverse” both literally and cinematically.
 As of this writing, I’m in post-production on Pill Head, the spiritual sequel to Quantum Deadline.

 Below is a podcast that sums up some of my thinking on worldbuilding the Lumaverse.